krishaamer/green-filter-research/research/literature/design.md

 -   Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
 These are large conglomerates with a massive CO<sub>2</sub> footprint.
 See the index to find some alternatives.

 -   How the design can connect people to sustainable outcomes while shopping and investing?
 Perhaps even forming a community of sustainable action.
 What I showed in class looks like an app but it could also be a physical object (a speculative design).
 From the presentations I saw most students seemed to be interested in form and light (many lamps) and a couple were about medical uses.
 I don’t remember seeing one that could be compatible with the environmental sustainability focus unfortunately…

+-   **Guided Sustainability** “refers to a concept of using technology, such as AI and machine learning, to help individuals and organizations make more sustainable decisions and take actions that promote environmental and social sustainability.
+This can include things like analyzing data on resource usage and emissions, providing recommendations for reducing the environmental impact of operations, or helping to identify and track progress towards sustainability goals.
+The goal of guided sustainability is to make it easier for people to understand their impact on the environment and to take steps to reduce that impact.”